MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 Version 7.0 of Dynamics 365 Guides introduced a new main menu and the ability to make calls from HoloLens.
 To use these new features, you must provide permission to use HoloLens eye tracking, and the HoloLens camera and microphone.

-## Why eye-tracking permissions are required
+## Why eye-tracking permission is required

 Eye tracking is required to use the main menu and to create a great experience.
 Eye tracking lets HoloLens know what you’re looking at and helps validate your intentions.
 Eye tracking has been designed with user privacy in mind.
 Microsoft doesn’t store any biometric or other identifiable information.